 Because it can potentially calm bronchial spasms, improve sleep quality, and help flush extra mucus and fluids from the respiratory system, it’s beneficial to try as soon as you feel an illness coming on.

 Red clover supplements can be found in standardized extract form or capsules.
-Isoflavones in RC supplements are very potent, so much lower doses are needed than when consuming the whole herb.
+Isoflavones in red clover supplements are very potent, so much lower doses are needed than when consuming the whole herb.

 Clinical trials, including those done with postmenopausal women, have used varying red clover dosages to safely produce positive effects.
 While dosage depends on what you’re using it for, recommendations are as follows:

-- Up to 85 milligrams of isoflavones once daily seems to be safe for most adults using RC for help with hormonal replacement.
+- Up to 85 milligrams of isoflavones once daily seems to be safe for most adults using red clover for help with hormonal replacement.
 However dosages can range from 40 to 160 mg of isoflavones daily.

 - In tincture form (1:5, 30 percent alcohol), start by taking 60–100 drops one to three times daily.